khetansarvesh/NLP/unitask_downstream_nlp/text_summarization.md

+These have similar architecture to what we used in MT, just change the dataset!!
+There are differnt types of summarizations.

 # 1. <ins> Abstractive vs Extractive Summarization </ins>

 ### Extractive Summarization (no more used cause abstractive has become easy and norm nowadays)